 The way you file taxes can vary greatly, and any task can appear daunting if it is new or the rules have changed due to a new tax reform rollout.
 The key is not to do it alone.

 Your accounting software probably already has an integrated tax preparation assistant of some kind.
 When information easily syncs between the two, there’s little to no work for you.
 Breaking a bone is starting to sound less appealing, hopefully?

 44% operate from their personal bank account

-The good news is that over 1 in 3 solopreneurs (36%) have separate accounts to draw a clear line between life and work.
+The good news is that over 1 in 3 solopreneurs (36%) have separate self-employed bank accounts accounts to draw a clear line between life and work.
 A confident 14% say they never charge a business expense to their personal account.
 Another 16% declare they simply do not separate expenses.

 Most of the respondents operate from their personal accounts in one way or another.